Nothing Really Matters: Synopsis and reception

 The video opens with an empty room with a fish painting, and then shows Madonna holding to what looks like a baby, but is actually a big bag of water.
 Alternating scenes shows her in a red and black kimono dancing to the song.
 Then, a scene features a group of people of Asian heritage, who walk down a dark hallway.
 As Madonna sings the song in a black kimono, she grips onto the bag of water.
 When the chorus starts, it features Madonna in a red kimono continuing to dance.
 This scene carries on through the rest of the song.
-There are multiple scenes of Japanese people performing butoh dance moves coached by Swedish choreographer Su-En.
+There are multiple scenes of young Swedes of Asian heritage performing butoh dance moves coached by Swedish choreographer Su-En.
 These scenes were shot in a decommissioned R1 Reactor below the Royal Institute of Technology in central Stockholm.
 The ending scene has Madonna sitting while someone is painting her back and slowly rests her body on the group.
 As the song fades, Madonna is in her red kimono walking and laughing towards the camera and then the screen rapidly fades to black.

 The music video received favorable reviews from critics.
 Soman S. Chainani from The Crimson was positive in his review, stating, "The video is deliciously subversive.
 In a sense, Madonna consciously sheds layers of her post-modern act during the 4:25 minute video, daring us to piece together its clues."
 Labelling it a "surreal" video with "angular" imagery and direction, he concluded, "Random?
 Of course not.
 Realizing it's all the pieces of a puzzle, we grasp the stunning answer.
 Madonna is, in all truth, a modern-day geisha.
 She is trapped within her corridor, without the least privacy, but she is free to perform."
 A reviewer from HitFix commented, "[The video] is a gorgeous futuristic creation and one of Madonna's most underrated videos.
 Dark and hypnotic, 'Matters' features unconventional choreography that was initially off putting to many (at least for 1999), but in actuality director Johan Renck has created a visual spectacle that demands repeat viewing.
 It also features one of Madonna's more inspired video performances."

 At the 1999 MTV Video Music Awards, Renck, Bjorn Benckert and Tor-Bjorn Olsson were all nominated for Best Special Effects in a Video.
 This was Madonna's second sub-credited nomination in that category, having been nominated, and eventually won for the same award a year prior with her single "Frozen".
 Madonna was also nominated three times for her single "Beautiful Stranger" that same year.
 However, Renck, Benckert, and Olsson lost to Sean Broughton, Stuart D. Gordon and Paul Simpson of Digital Domain with their work on "Special" by American-Scottish band Garbage; this remains Madonna's final video to be nominated in that category.